kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.27   Center of gravity limits.

-The extreme forward and aft centers of gravity and, where critical, the extreme lateral centers of gravity must be established for each weight established under §27.25.
+The extreme forward and aft centers of gravity and, where critical, the extreme lateral centers of gravity must be established for each weight established under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.25   Weight limits.|§27.25]].
 Such an extreme may not lie beyond—

 \(a\) The extremes selected by the applicant;